Lauki Raita Recipe (Ghiya Raita)

 This lauki ka raita is a clever way to incorporate lauki into the diet of those who detest this humble vegetable.
 It tastes great, and no one will be able to make out that there is lauki in it.
 Do try my recipe.

-About Lauki Ka Raita
+About Lauki Raita

-Lauki Ka Raita (Doodhi Raita, Ghiya Raita) is a savory North Indian accompaniment made using bottle gourd, yogurt, and spices.
+Lauki Raita (Doodhi Raita, Ghiya Raita) is a savory North Indian accompaniment made using bottle gourd, yogurt, and spices.
 It is refreshing and can be served as a side dish with biryani, pulao, or any other Indian meal.

 Lauki raita is a great dish to eat in summer because of the cooling properties of yogurt and bottle gourd.
 It keeps your body cool and hydrated, saving you from the scorching summer heat.